gofflab/HCRProbeDesign/README.md

 # Command Line

-`HCRProbeDesign` package provides the commandline executable `designProbes` as the primary
+`HCRProbeDesign` package provides the commandline executable `designProbes` as the primary application